shaanknight/Flight-Simulator-OpenGL-game/README.md

 Apart from these scoring and collision appreciations appear on screen and final score shown at the end.

-Enemies :
+##### Details of the fight :

-Canon throws bullets at plane and you can throw bullets at it to destroy.
+- Canon throws bullets at plane and you can throw bullets at it to destroy.
-You can destroy island and canon by bombing to get points.
+- You can destroy island and canon by bombing to get points.
-Pass through the smoking rings without significantly destroying it else u lose health points.
+- Pass through the smoking rings without significantly destroying it else u lose health points.
-Shoot parachutes else when they touch you cause you harm .
+- Shoot parachutes else when they touch you cause you harm .